Last updated on 12th September, 2024

 The hike starts at the tourist pointer lying south of Mazeri village and is marked by white/red rectangles.
 The trail first heads southeast, to the Bagvdanari village where it turns east and enters Gulichala valley.

-Keep climbing and one hour later, you will reach shepherd huts (well-known from numerous photos).
+With a horse or without, keep climbing and one hour later, you will reach shepherd huts (well-known from numerous photos).
 If you need water, look for the white "2500" sign and arrow showing forward, towards a narrow path in the vegetation.
-After some 100m, you will find a small spring.
+After some 100m, you will find a small spring - keep in mind this is the last water source before the pass.

 Now it's the time to climb to the actual pass.
 The path is basically the endless serpentine climbing to the small depression above.
 It´s marked, but that doesn´t mean you can´t lose direction - mainly because the slope is crossed by numerous cowpaths.
 And since cows prefer horizontal paths, if you focus too much on "following a trail", you may end up doing huge zig-zags while gaining only a little altitude.
 Still, you won´t get lost since you will see the pass all the time.